 Growing numbers of children are vaping

-The government measures followed an earlier consultation, and increasing concern from education and health professionals, as well as local authorities and MPs, about e-cigarettes being marketed at young people, and the growth in the use of disposable vapes.
+The government recent announcement followed an earlier consultation, and increasing concern from education and health professionals, as well as local authorities and MPs, about e-cigarettes being marketed at young people, and the growth in the use of disposable vapes.

 As we recently reported the latest Office of National Statistics survey covering 2022 found that the total proportion of young people aged 16 to 24 years who were daily or occasional vapers in 2022 increased to 15.5% compared with 11.1% in 2021.